-In this episode you will learn:
+In this episode, you will learn:

-♥ How to create work-life balance
+- How to create a work-life balance

-♥ 4 Keys to help you create practical boundaries
+- 4 Keys to help you create practical boundaries

-♥ 5 Questions to help you choose and set healthy boundaries
+- 5 Questions to help you choose and set healthy boundaries

-♥ 3 Steps to lead you towards creating balance and boundaries by raising your energy awareness
+- 3 Steps to lead you towards creating balance and boundaries by raising your energy awareness

 A day doesn’t go by where I don’t hear someone talking about the topic of work-life balance.

-Creating work-life balance is much more than an intellectual pursuit.
+Creating a work-life balance is much more than an intellectual pursuit.
 It’s a life skill that can teach us how to “go with the flow”, especially when big life changes or even transitions hit.

 Balance is a state of our physical and energetic being.
-When we are aware of our energy and how it connects to our body, we can integrate the two and experience a state of inner-balance.
+When we are aware of our energy and how it connects to our body, we can integrate the two and experience a state of inner balance.

 What can you do to internally shift yourself towards a state of balance?

 The very first step is to become keenly aware of when you’re feeling balanced or unbalanced.
 On an energetic level, we can tell when we are in balance and when we are out of balance.
-For example, when we are out of balance, we often feel: pressured, stressed, taxed, drained, uneasy, anxious and depressed.
-When we are balanced we often feel: a sense of well-being, ease, flow, peacefulness and relaxation.
+For example, when we are out of balance, we often feel: pressured, stressed, taxed, drained, uneasy, anxious, and depressed.
+When we are balanced we often feel a sense of well-being, ease, flow, peacefulness, and relaxation.

 Both of these experiences shift our inner-state of being, which is energetic in nature.
 When we feel unbalanced we often say that we have low energy and when we’re balanced we have positive energy and feel bright and vitalized.

 I’d like to challenge you to not look for balance at the end of your day, but rather be curious about the quality of your energy.
-At the end of your day you want to have the energy to feel motivated and inspired, grateful and appreciative about what you’ve accomplished for the day.
+At the end of your day, you want to have the energy to feel motivated and inspired, grateful and appreciative about what you’ve accomplished for the day.
 Therefore, I invite you to think about what is it that gives you energy?
-Become curious and more aware of the quality your energy levels throughout your day, so that you can experience an inner-state of balance.
+Become curious and more aware of the quality of your energy levels throughout your day, so that you can experience an inner-state of balance.

 Or perhaps you find yourself spinning several plates at once.
-What happens if you the spinning stops? – the plates come crashing down!
+What happens if the spinning stops? – the plates come crashing down!
 Are you aware that your plate is full and your juggling act is not sustainable?

 Unfortunately, this is a common problem amongst my clients that leads us right into a conversation about boundaries.
 The first step in setting boundaries is to get clear about what is important to you and what it is that you want to achieve.
 Your values and priorities, and the urgency and importance of each project or goal, will define how much time and energy you need in a day, week, or month.